pkantue/molomolotech/E-Learning/Mindset/fighting_work_life_balance.md

 This is a placeholder to add my thoughts on this.

 The fighting to surface your core values and concept of values bargaining should be expanded.

+This will be a candid recording in the forest while I'm walking around.